 Nonprofit organizations often do not have technologyspecific implementation expertise.
-Providers should take care to support nonprofits through careful project management practices.
+Providers should support nonprofits through careful project management practices.
+Nonprofits should be able to extract all their data or reports without additional fees.

 - Projects should include a budget for project management.
 This budget should include internal staff time to ensure the demand for those staff is fair. - Providers should make clear when nonprofits are blocking further action. - Providers should establish clear responsibilities for action, decision-making, approval, and communication for each task. - Nonprofits should regularly be provided with an accounting of hours and costs against the project timeline. - Changes that will impact the timeline or cost of the project should be documented.